lhcb/starterkit-lessons/second-analysis-steps/building-decays-part0.md

   - *Easiness of debugging*: one can visualize the selection chain, for example using the `PrintSelection` algorithm for debugging of the data flow.
   - Some (advanced) tasks are *virtually impossible* to do without it, such as accessing some features for MC µDST (MCTruth for inclusive lines, for example) or applying the momentum scaling in Turbo.

-> ## The LHCb singletons and usability {.callout}
+{% callout "The LHCb singletons and usability" %}
-> A big part of the reusability of the Selection objects is thanks to how the LHCb framework is designed:
-> all LHCb algorithms need an explicit and unique name because they are *singletons* (a [singleton](http://en.wikipedia.org/wiki/Singleton_pattern) is a software design pattern that restricts the instantiation of a class to one object).
+A big part of the reusability of the Selection objects is thanks to how the LHCb framework is designed: all LHCb algorithms need an explicit and unique name because they are *singletons* (a [singleton](http://en.wikipedia.org/wiki/Singleton_pattern) is a software design pattern that restricts the instantiation of a class to one object).
-> As a consequence of this, only one algorithm with a given name can be instantiated.
+As a consequence of this, only one algorithm with a given name can be instantiated.

->
-> This allows to reuse and reload algorithms that have already been created in a configuration sequence.
+This allows to reuse and reload algorithms that have already been created in a configuration sequence.
 For example:

->
->- We could create a generic selection for building $D^0$ with a known name, put it in a `build_d0.py` file and use (and even modify) it in another file loaded in the same `gaudirun.py` call.
+ We could create a generic selection for building $$D^0$$ with a known name, put it in a `build_d0.py` file and use (and even modify) it in another file loaded in the same `gaudirun.py` call.
->- We could write the data-only parts of our selection in one file and the MC-only separately (typically inputs are different), but setting the same names for the algorithms.
+ We could write the data-only parts of our selection in one file and the MC-only separately (typically inputs are different), but setting the same names for the algorithms.
 Then, our `DecayTreeTuple` code could be common, as the selection would be loaded "by-name".

->
-> This is very useful to build complicated configuration chains, but it's *very easy* to have problems if our selection/algorithm names are not unique.
+This is very useful to build complicated configuration chains, but it's *very easy* to have problems if our selection/algorithm names are not unique.
-> Therefore, it's very important to pay attention to the algorithm names (we will see how to minimize this problem in the [final Selection Framework lesson](building-decays-part2.html)).
+Therefore, it's very important to pay attention to the algorithm names (we will see how to minimize this problem in the [final Selection Framework lesson](building-decays-part2.html)).

->
+{% endcallout %}